HashiCorp Vault with AppRole

 In this guide, I will walk you through the following:

-• Setting up a Vault server using Docker Compose
+• Setting up a server using

-• Setting up KV Secrets v2 store and the AppRole method
+• Setting up store and the method

 • Creating a admin role that will be used to create secrets and an dgraph application role (see below)